dk14/wolfram-mega/docs/dsl.md

 > *Cryptomagic: Alice chooses random message, e.g. "MAGIC".
 Alice signs it with her regular key, but keeps signature private.
 Alice interprets signature itself literally as private key.
 Alice derives "repayment wallet" pubkey from this "private key".*

-> Nuance: Alice can only withdraw funds from repayment wallet after grace period `deadline2`.
-Bob has to send money locked with `deadline2` timelock, so Alice would not empty the wallet herself. `ANYPREVOUT` BIP in BTC would address this inconvinience.

 This loan is also "physically-settled" vanilla option - Bob buys an option to swap his deposit for usd.